MoAdel1/DataScienceInGaming/README.md

 ## Demo

 In this repo I have decided to make a demo about one of the proposed applications **[customer churn]**.
-This is one of the most important problems that may face any company, knowing that a customer may leave in the future and act accordingly is considered quite valuable.
-To make this demo is as meaningful as possible I have decided to use real life data from an android game called **Dodge the Mud**.
+This is one of the most important problems a company may face and that's why knowing that a customer may leave and act accordingly is undoubtedly valuable.
+To make this demo is as meaningful as possible I used real life data from an android game called **Dodge the Mud**.
 It is a casual action game on Android.
 In the game, a player dodges mud coming down from the sky by touching buttons on the phone screen or tilting the phone; the player receives scores, which are proportional to the number of muds the player dodges.
 The data set covers the time period from 2015 to 2016 and contains around 153K game records for around 20K players.

-The raw data along with some general guide lines for solving this problem were obtained from the following [research article](https://doi.org/10.1371/journal.pone.0180735)
+The raw data along with some general guide lines for solving this problem were obtained from the following [research article](https://doi.org/10.1371/journal.pone.0180735).

 The demo can be found under **customerChurn/** subdirectory and contains the following:

-- [raw_data.csv](./customerChurn/raw_data.csv) : CSV file containing the raw data used
-- [experiment.ipynb](./customerChurn/experiment.ipynb) : jupyter notebook containing the actuall experiment
+- [experiment.ipynb](./customerChurn/experiment.ipynb): Jupyter notebook containing the full experiment
-- [experiment.pdf](./customerChurn/experiment.pdf) : PDF version of the experiment for viewing without running the code
+- [experiment.pdf](./customerChurn/experiment.pdf): PDF version of the experiment for viewing without running the code
-- [requirements.txt](customerChurn/requirements.txt) : contains the required modules to run the experiment
+- requirements.txt: contains the required modules to run the experiment
+- resources/: subdirectory containing raw data and cached data through the experiment
+- auto_design/: custom made module for building full machine learning pipelines